Château Thivin - Cuvée Godefroy 2018

 James Suckling

-A single vineyard cuvée from Château Thivin, Godefroy is a locality in the Côte de Brouilly planted with old Gamay vines.
+A single-vineyard cuvée from Château Thivin, Godefroy is a vineyard site in the Côte de Brouilly, planted with old Gamay vines.
 It is a powerful, tannic wine with great depth.
-It displays the very fruity, fine and delicate aromas typical of the appellation, right through to the beautifully persistent finish.
-A racy and authentic expression of the appellation.
+It features the appellation’s typical very fruity, refined, and delicate aromas, leading to a finish of beautiful length.
+A distinguished and authentic expression of the appellation.

 Buy your Thivin wines at the best price in a private sale!